MRtrix3/cmdline-tutorial/docs/customising.rst

 - *non-login* shells will typically read the ``~/.bashrc`` file if it exists.

-- on many distributions, the system-wide ``/etc/profile`` will contain instructions to read the system-wde ``/etc/bash.bashrc`` file if it exists.
+- on many distributions, the system-wide ``/etc/profile`` will contain instructions to read the system-wide ``/etc/bash.bashrc`` file if it exists.

 - likewise, on many distributions, the user ``~/.profile`` will contain instructions to run the user ``~/.bashrc`` file if found.